Skip to main content

 Tzatziki

-Creamy, refreshing yogurt dip with grated cucumber, garlic, olive oil, dill, and lemon.
-Served with virtually every meal, perfect for dipping bread, vegetables, or as a cooling accompaniment to grilled meats.
+A cool yogurt dip with grated cucumber, garlic, olive oil, dill, and lemon.
+It arrives with nearly every meal, good for dipping bread or vegetables and for taking the edge off grilled meats.

 Allergens: